csiro-rds/csiro-doi-service/README.md

 # csiro-doi-service
-The DOI Service (DOISERV) is a web application that provides an interface to the DOI Minting Service hosted by ARDC / DataCite.
+The DOI Service (DOISERV) is a web application that provides an interface to the DOI Minting Service hosted by DataCite.
 The application provides a REST-API that allows its callers to create and manage Digital Object Identifiers (DOIs).

 # Technology Stack
 Java Amazon JDK 11.X